-Favored by big new projects in the Bulgarian public sector and growing revenues from international clients at TBS EAD, Enterprise Connectivity revenues registered nearly double growth of 95%, reaching BGN 35,424 thousand, and stood out as the most positive factor behind the development of consolidated sales during the period.
-Accordingly, this technology group accounted for a growing share of 32% in the product structure of revenues for the ended nine-month period (comparing to 17% for the same period of 2022).
+Favored by big new projects in the Bulgarian public sector and growing revenues from international clients at TBS EAD, Enterprise Connectivity revenues registered 80% of year on year growth, reaching BGN 59,875 thousand, and stood out as the most positive factor behind the development of consolidated sales during the period.
+Accordingly, this technology group accounted for a growing share of 32% in the product structure of consolidated revenues (comparing to 21% for 2022).

-Against the low revenues for the first nine months of 2022, sales of Computers and Perpherals (BGN 7,773 thousand) registered more than fivefold growth owing to the substantial deliveries realized in the current period in Bulgaria and Croatia, spanning all main sectors.
-In spite of its significantly increased share of 7%
+Against the low revenues for 2022, sales of Computers and Perpherals (BGN 14,101 thousand) registered a more than fivefold инцреасе owing to the substantial deliveries in Bulgaria and Croatia and complementary sales in Macedonia and Romania, spanning as a whole all main sectors.
+In spite of its significantly increased share of 8% (comparing to just 2% in 2022), this line of business continued to play a rather complementary part in the formation of consolidated sales.